 Later, I took some time to watch one of my favorite writers deliver a TED talk on YouTube, and once again, I was very satisfied with the audio — crisp and clear, without any straining on my part to discern consonants or sibilant sounds.

 Put a pair anywhere you like to sit and work

 I wouldn’t call listening to these speakers an audiophile experience, that’s not their intention.
-Instead, the aim is simply to provide an enhanced listening experience from devices that may be equipped with marginal speakers.
+Instead, the aim is simply to provide an enhanced listening experience from devices that are typically equipped with marginal built-in speakers.
 They’re a dependable and pleasing bang for the buck.

 They’ll be a great addition to any home office, garage, recreation room, or wherever you find yourself spending time with your computer, tablet, or laptop.
 They run off AC power, and three wired connections are all it takes to get you going.